 Vaccine will be available to other priority groups, such as:

-- Essential workers at high risk for exposure who perform essential duties.
+- Frontline workers at high risk for exposure who perform essential duties.

 - Persons working and residing in congregate settings.